 Speaking of assholes who you just love to hate, we now come to LAPD Deputy Chief Dwayne T. Robinson, played by the late, great Paul Gleason.
-Despite his somewhat understandable reluctance to believe that McClane is who he says he is, and that he’s an ally who’s actually helping them against the terrorists, he still insists on being as annoying and bossy as possible, and not doing anything that could be considered useful as he spends every possible second behaving like a planet-sized dick.
+Despite his somewhat understandable reluctance to believe that McClane is who he says he is, and that he’s an ally who’s actually helping them against the terrorists, Robinson still insists on being as annoying and bossy as possible, and not doing anything that could be considered useful as he spends every possible second behaving like a planet-sized dick.

-When you think of the Eighties, you think of Saturday-morning cartoons that weren’t all that great and only existed to make your parents buy toys from Toys ‘R Us (rest in peace, Geoffrey) but you still love them anyway, cocaine (and lots of it), and white men obsessed with making lots of money and acting as if they’re masters of the universe.
+When you think of the Eighties, you think of Saturday morning cartoons that weren’t all that great and only existed to make your parents buy toys from Toys ‘R Us (rest in peace, Geoffrey) but you still love them anyway, cocaine (and lots of it), and white men obsessed with making lots of money and acting as if they’re masters of the universe.
 And if there’s anyone who embodies those last two things, it’s Hart Bochner as Harry Ellis.
-Despite the fact that he can barely convince Holly to kick John to the curb and jump into his bed to become a notch on his expensive leather belt, he convinces himself that instead of relying on McClane or the LAPD to rescue him and his colleagues, he can charm Hans and convince him that he can get McClane to surrender himself to Hans by pretending that the two of them are close friends (even though they barely know or like each other), and that his life is in danger.
-And when you see the look on Ellis’ face as the walkie-talkie falls silent on the other end, and he realizes that McClane is not coming to his rescue, and that he is in way over his head, you can’t help but feel some pity for him as that off-screen gunshot is heard.
+Despite the fact that he can barely convince Holly to kick her husband to the curb and jump into his bed to become a notch on his expensive leather belt, he convinces himself that instead of relying on McClane or the LAPD to rescue him and his colleagues, he can charm Hans and convince him that he can get McClane to surrender by pretending that the two of them are close friends (even though they barely know or like each other), and that his life is in danger.
+When you see the look on Ellis’ face as the walkie-talkie falls silent on the other end, as he quickly realizes that McClane is not coming to his rescue, and that he is in way over his head, you can’t help but feel some pity for him as that offscreen gunshot is heard.